Communication and the Arts Area of Study

 - History of Photography – A course detailing the History of Photography and its influence on arts and communication.

-Marist College is located in New York.
-At Marist, we offer many fields of study, adults wishing to continue their education can earn or finish their bachelor’s degree both online and through on-location courses at our Poughkeepsie, NY campus.
-Contact us today to learn more about how the Marist College Liberal Studies Communication and the Arts Bachelor’s degree can help you excel in your career.
+At Marist College, we offer many fields of study, and adults wishing to continue their education can earn or finish their bachelor's degree both online or through on-location courses at our Poughkeepsie, NY campus.
+Contact us today to learn more about how the Marist College Liberal Studies Communication and the Arts Bachelor's degree can help you excel in your career.